 The beginning of the school year can be a terrifying time for the teenage mind.
-New expectations, new routines, and worst of all, new friends, all combine to create the perfect storm of social anxiety.
+New expectations, new routines, and worst of all, new friends, all combine to create the perfect storm of social anxiety or social stress.

 Going into college prepared means having learned these skills to a ‘T,’ and students who can effectively navigate social settings, as well as manage and reconcile conflicts are in the best position for success in the college years.